United States Virgin Islands: Ethnic groups

 Many residents can trace their ancestry to other Caribbean islands, especially Puerto Rico and the Lesser Antilles.
 The territory is largely Afro-Caribbean in origin.

 Languages

 English is the predominant language.
-As of 2010, Spanish or Spanish Creole is spoken by 17.2% of the population age five and older, French or French Creole is spoken by 8.6%, and other languages are spoken by 2.5%.
+As of 2010, Spanish is spoken by 17.2% of the population age five and older, French or French Creole is spoken by 8.6%, and other languages are spoken by 2.5%.